sadayuki-matsuno/github-deployment/README.md

 # Github Development Action

 https://help.github.com/ja/actions/building-actions/creating-a-javascript-action
-Marks a deployment status for GitHub actions.
+Marks a deployment for GitHub actions.

 ## Parameters

 ### Inputs

-- `staus`: Deployment status. (default: pending)
+- `auto-merge`: Attempt to automatically merge the default branch into the requested ref, defaults to true.
-- `description`: Descriptive message about the deployment state.
+- `description`: Short description of the deployment.
-- `log-url`: Log url location.
+- `environment`: Name for the target deployment environment.
-- `token`: Github repository token.
+- `payload`: JSON payload with extra information about the deployment.
-- `environment`: Name for the target deployment environment, which can be changed when setting a deploy status.
+- `ref-id`: The node ID of the ref to be deployed.
-- `environment-url`: URL for accessing your environment.
+- `task`: Specifies a task to execute.

 ## Example